-The relevant time for assessing the application of sections 13(1) FIPPA and 7(1) MFIPPA is the point when the public servant or consultant prepared the advice or recommendations.
+The relevant time for assessing the application of sections 13(1) of FIPPA and 7(1) of MFIPPA is the point when the public servant or consultant prepared the advice or recommendations.
 The institution does not have to prove that the public servant or consultant actually communicated the advice or recommendations.
-Sections 13(1) FIPPA and 7(1) MFIPPA can also apply if there is no evidence of an intention to communicate, since that intention is essential to the job of policy development, whether by a public servant or consultant.
+Sections 13(1) of FIPPA and 7(1) of MFIPPA can also apply if there is no evidence of an intention to communicate, since that intention is essential to the job of policy development, whether by a public servant or consultant.10

-The advice or recommendations included in draft policy papers form a part of the deliberative process leading to a final decision and are protected by sections 13(1)of FIPPA and 7(1) MFIPPA.
-This is the case even if the content of the draft is not included in the final version.
+The advice or recommendations included in draft policy papers form a part of the deliberative process leading to a final decision and are protected by sections 13(1) of FIPPA and 7(1) of MFIPPA.11 This is the case even if the content of the draft is not included in the final version.

-Simply classifying information as confidential advice or recommendations is not enough.
-It must be shown that the record contains confidential information that constitutes advice or recommendations.
+Simply classifying information as confidential advice or recommendations is not enough.12 It must be shown that the record contains confidential information that constitutes advice or recommendations.13

-Given the purpose of the exemption is to protect the free flow of advice in government decision-making and policy-making, there must be a relationship of advisor and decision-maker, because the decision-maker must be in a situation to accept or reject the advice.
+Given the purpose of the exemption is to protect the free flow of advice in government decision-making and policy-making,14 there must be a relationship of advisor and decision-maker, because the decision-maker must be in a situation to accept or reject the advice.15

 The advice or recommendations exemption exists to protect the interests of public institutions.
-Accordingly, a third party, such as a company, cannot claim the section 13(1) FIPPA exemption, because it is not a public institution.
+16 Accordingly, a third party, such as a company, cannot claim the section 13(1) FIPPA exemption, because it is not a public institution.
+17

 Furthermore, the advice and recommendations by individuals who are not public servants, employees or consultants, are also not covered by the exemption.
-This includes non-consultant third parties who are in a contract with the institution, and non-consultant third parties who provided advice, but not to the public institution itself.